testdasi/openvpn-client-arr-base/README.md

 Note: At some point late 2022, mono cannot be installed in docker ubuntu arm32 due to a circular dependency error.
 Hence I will not be building arm32 (aka armhf / armv7) for a while.

-This is the base image with all apps pre-installed installed.
+This is the base image with all apps pre-installed.
 Feel free to use this as a starting point for your own customization.
 * Ubuntu base
 * OpenVPN client
 * Stubby (DNS over TLS)